avaframe/ISeeSnow/README.md

   flow variable value over the entire duration of the simulation.
-The peak fields should have a spatial resolution of 5 meters and the same extent of the DEM - hence the .asc files should have the same header as the provided dem file.
+The peak fields should have a spatial resolution of 5 meters and the same extent of the DEM - hence the .asc files should have the same header as the provided dem file (if there is an issue to provide the results in this format, contact us).
   We require a specific naming of the peak field .asc files:
   *releaseName_simulationID_simType_modelType_resultType.asc*, from now on referred to *A_B_C_D_E.asc*, where:
   	- A - *releaseName*: refers to the name of the release shapefile